-Amy Dang Moderator • about 1 year ago
+Amy Dang Moderator • over 1 year ago

 Revised Challenge Sets + Challenge Set Videos

 We've revised our challenge sets to provide more background information and detail.
 As a reminder, you may only submit your project to one of the four Challenge Sets.

 1. LGBTQ Homelessness

 Homelessness isn’t just sleeping on the street or in public parks; it’s couch-surfing, moving from shelter to shelter, living in a car, trading sex for places to sleep, or, finding temporary housing a few days at a time.
 LGBTQ homelessness in the U.S. is at epidemic levels, accounting for 40% of those living without permanent, safe shelter.
 One in five transgender people experience homelessness in their lifetime.
 And this is not just a concern for the United States; in the United Kingdom an estimated one in four homeless people are LGBTQ, who also make up 25-32% of Australia’s homeless population on any given night.

 - Finding safe and affordable housing, accessible restrooms, showers, electrical outlets and sources of food are critical for people experiencing homelessness.
 For LGBTQ people, that becomes more difficult; many service providers are not trained on LGBTQ needs, while some agencies are outright hostile.
 The National Transgender Discrimination Survey found that nearly 30% of respondents were denied access to shelter simply because of their gender identity

 - Social safety net programs like food stamps, shelters, career training, and other emergency relief can be difficult to navigate and access for a number of reasons.
 Many agencies work in silos, with limited synergy and shared communication.
 Services are housed at various levels of government (municipal, county, state, federal), as well as non-profit and charity organizations with little cohesion in their offerings.